 Standard Terms of Engagement

 Scope of Our Engagement and Fees.
-The scope of our engagement will be set out in a separate letter that will be sent to you each time we agree to represent you on an individual matter (“Proposal”).
+The scope of our engagement will be set out in a separate document or website link that will be sent to you each time we agree to represent you on an individual matter (“Proposal”).
 Where we have been engaged by more than one person or entity, each engaging person or entity is jointly and severally liable for the payment of our fees and expenses.

 You can accept and consent to these terms by signing the copy of the Proposal where indicated and returning it to us, by confirming you wish to go ahead in writing or by continuing to instruct us.